DevMarketplace/dev-marketplace/README.md

 |0.0.0   |         |             |

 ## Developer Marketplace architecture and roadmap
-You can find more information about the project roadmap from the ROADMAP.md file.
+You can find more information about the project roadmap from the [ROADMAP.md](https://github.com/cracker4o/dev-marketplace/blob/master/docs/ROADMAP.md) file.
-The architecture diagrams are located in the docs folder.
+The architecture diagrams and the [ARCHITECTURE.md](https://github.com/cracker4o/dev-marketplace/blob/master/docs/ARCHITECTURE.md) are located in the docs folder.

 ## Downloading and building the source code
 You can clone the repository using the following command: